 At the Hearing:

 The Board is not part of law enforcement.
-The Board is a civilian review board and will require the same information from the Department of Public Safety (State Police), as it does from you, the appellant.
+The Board is a civilian review board and will require the same information from the Department of Emergency Services and Public Protection (State Police), or the local police chief, as it does from you, the appellant.

 Once you are at the hearing, the Chairman will instruct you on how the hearing is to proceed.
 You will be sworn in and the hearing will be recorded.
 You should ask questions if you don’t understand the process.

-You the Appellant and the State Police will be given time for an opening statement (two or three sentences on why you are there).
+You and the police will be given time for an opening statement (two or three sentences on why you are there).
 Each side will be given a turn to testify.
 When it’s your turn, you will state the reason why the Board should issue or reinstate your pistol permit.
 You are allowed to bring witnesses, court documents or other relevant documents to the hearing to help your case.
 You will be given time for closing remarks.

 If you stick to the facts, speak loud and clearly it's helpful to the Board members.